-Nancy Rabalais on impact of Gulf oil spill on fish, shrimp, sea turtles
+Nancy Rabalais on impact of Gulf oil spill

 The Gulf of Mexico oil spill of April 2010 will impact sea turtles, fish, marshes, and other wildlife for many years to come.
 That’s according to biological oceanographer Nancy Rabalais of the Louisiana Universities Marine Consortium.
 EarthSky spoke with her a few days after an explosion on an oil rig sent millions of gallons of crude oil gushing into the Gulf.

 Nancy Rabalais: Offshore now there are spawning fish.
 Their eggs and larvae usually live in the surface waters.
 So if they’re exposed, that would be a setback to those populations.

 Onshore, the oil could coat the salt marshes of Louisiana’s coast, vital to fish and fisherman.

 Nancy Rabalais: The nursery areas are the marshes, and many of the fish that live in the offshore Gulf of Mexico depend on the marshes rearing of young and protection of young while they grow up.
 Most of the fish species, and the brown shrimp and the white shrimp, blue crab, they all depend on the estuaries as habitat nursery grounds.
 So any oiling, loss of that vegetation right now would be a setback for any larval recruitment into those areas, which could affect, eventually, the long-term population growth of whichever organism has been exposed.

 Ridley sea turtles and others will also be impacted by the Gulf oil spill, said Rabalais.